Silver (Cobalt, Gold, Zinc and Lead)

 The Company initiated its exploration program in March 2018 and made several promising discoveries:

-- >2 km “five-element” vein (polymetallic veins that can contain, amongst others, silver, cobalt, copper, lead and zinc) was discovered at the Beaver Mine.
+- >2 km “five-element” polymetallic vein with the potential to contain silver, as well as cobalt, copper, lead and zinc was discovered at the Beaver Mine.

 - Airborne geophysics identified numerous targets on the project’s land package that exhibit the same response as the historic Beaver Mine “five-element” vein.